project-imas/app-password/README.md

 Instructions for running the sample apps:
 - git pull app-password
-- open XCode and open APSimplepass project file.
+- open XCode and open APSimplepass project file
 - Ensure XCode scheme is set to APSimplepass > < sim or device >
 - Clean, run and explore